buildtesters/buildtest/docs/getting_started.rst

     There are no config files to process.

-buildtest can perform a directory build for instance let's build for directory ``tests/examples/buildspecs`` where buildtest will recursively search for all ``.yml`` files
+buildtest can build all buildspecs in a directory, in example below, buildtest will recursively search for all ``.yml`` files and attempt to build them.

 .. program-output:: cat docgen/getting_started/buildspec-directory.txt